Carole Noon Ph.D

 The GFAS Carole Noon Award for Sanctuary Excellence

 The Global Federation of Animal Sanctuaries Carole Noon Award for Sanctuary Excellence has been created to honor visionary contributions to the animal sanctuary field.

 The honor memorializes Carole Noon, Ph.
 D., a courageous and innovative sanctuary pioneer and champion of chimpanzees.
-The first award, given in 2009, will be awarded posthumously to Dr. Carole Noon.
+The first award, given in 2009, was awarded posthumously to Dr. Carole Noon.

 Carole Noon, Ph.D. exemplified these traits with an innovative spirit, creating solutions to overwhelming challenges; a deep knowledge of those entrusted to the care of the sanctuary, a dedication to animals and a determination to succeed that manifested in a commitment to ensure humane and responsible care for the lifetime of each of the sanctuary residents.